-Home
+Home Page

 Science Quest is a not-for-profit organization operating on the campus of Queen’s University in Kingston, Ontario.
-Science Quest strives to engage and empower youth, from ages 4 to 17, through our educational in-classroom workshops, summer camps, school-year sessions, and LIT program.
-All of these programs work towards sparking an interest in Science, Technology, Engineering, and Mathematics (STEM) among the 5000+ youth we reach annually.
+Science Quest strives to engage and empower youth, from ages 4 to 17, through educational in-classroom workshops, summer camps, school-year sessions, and our LIT program.
+All these programs work towards sparking an interest in Science, Technology, Engineering, and Mathematics (STEM) among the 5000+ youth we reach annually.

 Our Mission